AliHaine/42_Cube3D/README.md

 ```
 ---
 ## 0.0 Introduction
-This readme is primarily an explanation of how to create a 'Thing' from *'nothing'* and how the *'infinite World'* works.
+This readme is primarily an explanation of how to create a 'Thing' from *'nothing'*.
 While I will often refer to myself as "I" since this is my part of the project, it's worth noting that my teammate contribution such as: skybox, sprite, crafting, fog and many more have been crucial features for the project.
 So of course, the part of my teammate are equally significant. **It was a perfect collaboration between us**, and that collaboration allowed us to create a project like this.

 *This is not a tutorial or a comprehensive explanation of the entire project or C concepts (such as Enum, Struct..)*